ankushhKapoor/Virtual-Machine-16bit/README.md

 - Several header files, such as `birchutils.h`, were authored by him.
 - Definitions and `typedef`s used for typecasting in this project are directly derived from his work.

+Additionally, `kapoorvm.h` includes `birchutils.h`, and the functions within this header file rely on implementations found in `birchutils.c`.
+The project compiles in accordance with `birchutils.c`.

+You can download `birchutils.h` and `birchutils.c` from Dr. Birch's official repository: [https://repo.doctorbirch.com/](https://repo.doctorbirch.com/).

 A huge thanks to Dr. Birch for his invaluable resources and guidance!